uakhan17/Mamba3D-MedSeg/README.md

 ## 🔍 Key Analyses

-This section highlights several core findings and visual summaries from the paper.
+This section highlights several core findings and visual summaries from our paper.

 ### Comparison of Model Architectures Between UlikeMamba and UlikeTrans